 Let’s see the bad side of this decision first.

 Who falls first loses

-This is the hardest part of having sex with friend without commitment.
-Do you think that when you have sex often, you wouldn’t start building intimacy and feelings?
+This is the hardest part of having sex with a friend without commitment.
+Do you think that when you have sex often, you won’t start building intimacy and feelings?

 Your self-esteem starts to lessen